 TYLER GLODT graduated from the Department of Radio, Television, and Film at the University of Texas at Austin.
 While attending UT, he won the Schultze Screenwriting Scholarship for his feature-length script, A Capital Fellow.

-Since locating to Los Angeles, he has become most known for his hit comedy Buck Wild (Millennium Entertainment), which won Director’s Choice at Sydney’s Fantastic Fest and Best of the Fest at the Hill Country Film Festival, just to name a few.
-Also in his roster is the feature The Eves, short films Stray, Want and Jack and Jill, as well as the independent television comedy pilot Merryland, starring Dennis Haskins (Saved By The Bell).
+Since locating to Los Angeles, he has become most known for his hit comedy Buck Wild (Millennium Entertainment), which won Director’s Choice at Sydney’s Fantastic Fest.
+Also in his roster is the feature The Eves, short films Stray which won the Audience Choice Award at the Hill Country Film Festival, Want and Jack and Jill, as well as the independent television comedy pilot Merryland, starring Dennis Haskins (Saved By The Bell).
 In addition, Tyler directed and edited the commerical Swipe for Doritos that placed in the top 3 out of 5400 entries in the 2016 Doritos Crash the Superbowl contest.
 Those projects, along with a myriad of other shorts, sketches, webseries, and music videos, showcase Glodt’s knack for smart comedy and gritty drama alike, his keen eye for detail, and his impeccable artistic intuition.

 Glodt currently resides in Los Angeles and is preparing to direct his third feature film, Lost & Found in Cleveland.